 Tip #7: Warung Segara

-Another ‘warung’, a small street food shop, well known locally and popular with tourists.
+In Bali the term ‘warung’ refers to a small street food shop.
 Seminyak is full of fancy spots, luxurious restaurants and hip places.
 But the real Bali food in all its authenticity is often found in the local small street food shops.
 Segara is one of them and one of the most praised.
 This place is not about fancy, it’s about Balinese culture, the interior simple with wooden structure and Balinese decor.

 The food is a journey into the deepest Indonesian culture.
 No fusion, no fancy plating, but a wow effect for the tastebuds.
 The fried fish and prawns, the Bebek Betutu, the slow roasted duck, marinated in a variety of local spices, or the stir fried noodles with chicken and vegetables.
 Every meal is a gratitude dish to family tradition and recipes.
 The prices are moderate and Vegetarian options are available.